 Obama Administration Funding Opioid Treatment

-Obama’s initiatives have perpetuated the Substance Abuse and Mental Health Services Administration (SAMHSA) to allow an $11 million funding opportunity to expand medication-assisted obamaopioid2treatment programs.
+Obama’s initiatives have perpetuated the Substance Abuse and Mental Health Services Administration (SAMHSA) to allow an $11 million funding opportunity to expand medication-assisted treatment programs.
 Another $94 million will go to fund treatment services for 271 Community Health Centers in the United States.

 The current law limits each qualified physician treat only 100 patients with Buprenorphine for Opioid dependency.
 The Federal Government is aiming to expand that cap to 200 patients.